 Read “Supporting The Indy Means Supporting Young Journalists Like Me” for another young writer’s perspective.

 In college, I learned that 90% of the media is owned by six major corporations.
 I wanted to be a part of the alternative.
-I also learned about Indymedia, a decentralized global network of anti-capitalist media collectives that arose at the beginning of the 2000s.
+I also learned about Indymedia, a decentralized global network of anti-capitalist media collectives that arose before and around Y2K.
 At its peak, there were more than 200 local chapters around the world producing websites, newspapers, radio shows and more about radical social movements and the issues they were fighting for.

 Please give if you can, so The Indy can continue as a beacon of grassroots journalism.